CatheryneS/anime_finder/README.md

 # AnimeFinder

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/anime_finder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your Anime Finder!
+With this gem you will be able to search animes based on genres.
+Once you find an anime title you're interested in, select it to display the summary, other genres it belongs to, and a link to where you can watch it/get more details.

 ## Installation